-Just saw The Butler, Oprah Winfrey's film about Civil Rights.
-And while the movie wasn't very good, contrived to include too much history, almost 90% of the film was done when I suddenly burst into tears, and could not stop them for the rest of the movie.
+Just saw The Butler, Oprah Winfrey's film about the Civil Rights Movement.
+And while the movie itself didn't strike me emotionally-- rather contrived to include too much history, when almost 90% of the film was done I suddenly burst into tears, and could not stop them.

-I sat in that dark movie theater while the credits rolled, crumpled in the seat crying uncontrollably, apologizing to my 14 year old son for not being smarter, stronger.
+I sat in that dark theater while the credits rolled, crumpled in the seat crying uncontrollably, apologizing to my 14 year old son for not being smarter, stronger, a better parent, a wiser human being.
 I was glad for the darkness, that there were no other kids in there so I wouldn't shame him in front of his peers.
 And I cried.

 I don't understand why we are the way we are, kept repeating in my head.